tribblix/build/patches/openjdk23/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+Cleanup: reduce gratuitous formatting differences between our attachListener_solaris.cpp and other platforms, without changing any code

 23+13

 More work on make/autoconf/flags-cflags.m4, need to make sure that the